All Products

 • Multiple leader

 All nodes in your RDS cluster can process read and write requests.
 The multiple leader mode is used to increase the write capability of your RDS cluster.
-The multiple leader mode adopts the multi-point data writing strategy of the Paxos protocol and uses conflict detection on row-level conflicts.
-This ensures that all nodes receive data in the same order to implement multi-point writes.
+The multiple leader mode leverages the Paxos mechanisms to write multiple data records at the same time and to detect row-level conflicts to ensure that all nodes receive data in the same order.

-However, the stability of an RDS cluster in multiple leader mode is poor.
-When a majority of nodes in your RDS cluster are available, faults on a node affect the availability of the RDS cluster for a short period of time.
+If a majority of nodes in your RDS cluster are available, faults on any node affect the availability of the RDS cluster for a short period of time.

 • Single leader

 Only one node in your RDS cluster can process write requests.
 Other nodes in the RDS cluster process only read requests.
-The single leader mode adopts the single leader replication strategy of the Paxos protocol.
-This increases the read capability, improves the data reliability, and maintains the high availability of your RDS cluster.
+The single leader mode leverages the single leader replication strategy of the Paxos protocol to increase the read capability and maintain the high availability of your RDS cluster.

-• When a majority of nodes in your RDS cluster are available, if a secondary node in the RDS cluster becomes faulty, the availability of the RDS cluster is not affected.
+• If a majority of nodes in your RDS cluster are available and a secondary node in the RDS cluster becomes faulty, the availability of the RDS cluster is not affected.

-• If the primary node is faulty, the RDS cluster automatically completes a primary/secondary switchover based on the Paxos protocol while strong data consistency in the RDS cluster is ensured.
+• If the primary node is faulty, the RDS cluster automatically completes a primary/secondary switchover based on the Paxos protocol to ensure strong data consistency.

 Architecture